dmatsanganis/Comprehensive_Techniques_of_Data_Engineering_with_Apache_Impala/README.md

 # Comprehensive Techniques of Data Engineering with Apache Impala

 In the realm of data engineering, Apache Impala stands as a beacon of powerful distributed query execution.
 This repository offers a meticulous journey through Impala, merging the theoretical foundations with hands-on SQL applications.
 Through a series of tasks, we delve into the nuances of data virtualization, database creation, and the art and science of query optimization.

+## 📘 Analysis Objective

+The main objective of this repository is to offer readers an in-depth understanding of data engineering techniques using Apache Impala.
+By walking through a series of meticulously crafted tasks, you'll gain insights into data virtualization, efficient database design, and advanced query optimization strategies.
+Each task represents a real-world challenge, ensuring that the knowledge acquired here is not just theoretical but also immensely practical.
 To be more precise, the current analysis contains the following:

-## Analysis Contents
+## 📋 Analysis Contents

 1. **Introduction**
     * **A Glimpse into Apache Impala**: Why It Dominates the Data Engineering Landscape